Moshe Tzadok: Biography

 Tzadok was born on July 1, 1913, to Mendel and Nechama Lehrer in a small town of Żelechów near Radom, Poland.
 After completing his junior year, Tzadok continued his education in a vocational school sponsored by ORT in Warsaw, the capital of Poland.

 Tzadok became a Zionist from the age of 14 when he joined the Zionist youth movement in his hometown.
 In 1933 Tzadok immigrated to Israel.
 Soon after arriving in Israel he joined the Haganah.
 In 1936 he graduated from the Juara training base in Ramat Menashe, in northern Israel.

-During the early 1940s Tzadok became a prominent member of the Jewish Combat Organization.
+During the early 1940s Tzadok became a prominent member of the Haganah.
 Prior to the Haganah's capture of Haifa, he served as the Fire chief of the Haifa Fire Department which facilitated covert Haganah operations in the city.
 Additionally, he thought Haganah courses.

 Tzadok became the first head of the Manpower Directorate in May 1947, shortly after its foundation.
 Tzadok continued to serve in that capacity with the rank of Aluf after the formation of the Israel Defense Forces on June 27, 1948.
 In the summer of 1949 he married Hadassah Petrushka.
 The couple had no children.

 In 1950 Moshe was appointed Inspector General of the IDF and in March of that year he became the commander of the Eighth Command which was established to organize military reserve in the Tel Aviv area.
 On October 17, 1951, he was appointed head of the Southern Command, a position he held until February 1, 1954.
 He was then appointed head of the Israeli Northern Command until April 20, 1956, when he was released from his service in the army after 23 years of military service.
 His position was taken over by Yitzhak Rabin.